 If you are have read one of our profiles and would like to try growing that plant at home but need seeds or root fragments, or if you would like some advice on how to start practicing permaculture in your life, don’t hesitate to reach out to us; we’d be happy to help in any way we can.

 Foraging / Guerrilla Gardening

-This land contains a diverse symphony of life with which we can live in harmony.
+South Mountain and the park contains a diverse symphony of life with which we can live in harmony.
 Despite the damage that our industrial culture has inflicted with the clearing of forests, industrial agriculture, and our paving of roads and parking lots, this land still produces abundance in the absence of human labor.
 Foraging is one way to connect with these bountiful and beautiful ecosystems and supplement our industrial diet with local, healthy food.

 Honey Locust is another abundant food source, as the seed pods contain a sweet goo (hence the name honey) and edible seeds rich in protein that can be roasted and ground into a coffee substitute.

 Greens like dandelion, chicory, violets, chickweed, and henbit come out at various time throughout the growing season and offer nutritious supplements for soups, salads, and other dishes.
 Many of these greens grow by the sides of roads where they can accumulate dangerous levels of toxic runoff from the cars we drive, so be sure to only forage from areas free of harmful automobile pollution.
 Also be sure that areas are not sprayed with cancer-causing pesticides like Roundup.